mevdschee/php-crud-api/README.md

   - Composite primary or foreign keys are not supported
   - Complex writes (transactions) are not supported
   - Complex queries calling functions (like "concat" or "sum") are not supported
-  - MySQL storage engine must be either InnoDB or XtraDB
-  - Only MySQL, PostgreSQL and SQLServer support spatial/GIS functionality
+  - Database must support and define foreign key constraints

 ## Features

 These features match features in v1 (see branch "v1"):